Articulate Strategy Well

 But:

-In meetings
+• In meetings

-In conversations
+• In conversations

-In plans
+• In plans

-In day-to-day decision-making
+• In day-to-day decision-making

-Most businesses don’t lack strategy
+Most businesses don’t lack strategy.

 Which leads to:

-- Slow or unclear decision-making
+• Slow or unclear decision-making

-- Misalignment across teams
+• Misalignment across teams

-- Repeated conversations with no resolution
+• Repeated conversations with no resolution

-- Inconsistent execution
+• Inconsistent execution

-Articulating strategy well is not about better words.
+This is not about better words

-It’s about better thinking.
+It’s about better thinking, made visible.

 1. Identify